Structure of the Italian Navy: Amphibious Forces Command

-The Amphibious Forces Command (Comando della Forza Anfibia - COMFORANF) is based at the Santa Rosa military district in Rome and headed by Counter admiral and controls the Italian military's National Sea Projection Capability (Forza di proiezione dal mare) and the San Marco Marine Brigade.
+The Amphibious Forces Command (Comando della Forza Anfibia - COMFORANF) is based in Rome and headed by Counter Admiral.
+The command is responsible for the Italian military's National Sea Projection Capability (Forza di proiezione dal mare) and the San Marco Marine Brigade.
 The National Sea Projection Capability consists of the San Marco Marine Brigade, the navy's 3rd Naval Division and the Italian Army's Cavalry Brigade "Pozzuolo del Friuli".
 The commanding officer of the Amphibious Forces Command also heads the Navy General Staff's 8th Department Amphibious Forces, and thus is responsible for all amphibious forces of the navy, and their procurement, maintenance, development, training, and operational doctrine.